 WHAT PARTICIPANTS CAN EXPECT

-- Providing permission for secure access to your electronic health records
+- Agree to share your electronic health records

 MEET THE RESEARCHER